 The Best Rivers to Explore This Season

-The Trinity River is a major tributary of the Klamath River and begins in the Trinity Alps before meeting up with the Klamath at Weitchpec.
+The Trinity River in California is a major tributary of the Klamath River and begins in the Trinity Alps before meeting up with the Klamath at Weitchpec.
 The river’s 203 miles are split between 120 miles of recreational space, 39 miles of scenic expanse, and 44 miles of wilderness.
 The river is known for its salmon and steelhead fishery resources, but it is a hot spot for adventurers, too.
 Prepare to encounter rapids in the springtime, or wait until summer to appreciate the beauty as you leisurely float down the river.

 South Yuba River